craftcms/nitro/README.md

 ```

 If you installed Nitro with Homebrew, you might need to run `brew unlink nitro` so that the system uses the freshly-built binary instead.
 (To go back to using the Homebrew Nitro binary, use `brew link --overwrite nitro`.)

+---

+## Building the Image

+Nitro ships with its own container image for sites.
+To build the image locally you can run the following commands:

+1. Change directory to `image` with `cd image`
+2. Build the container image with `make build`.
+You can optionally set the PHP version for the build using `make build VERSION=7.4`
+3. Build the Nitro binary following the steps under **Building from Source**.
+4. Nitro will now use the `craftcms/nitro:8.0` image built locally.